disintar/toncli/src/toncli/projects/nft_collection/README.md

 This project allows you to:

 1. Build basic nft collection contract
-2. Aims to *hopefully* test any nftcollection contract for compliance with[NFT Standard](https://github.com/ton-blockchain/TIPs/issues/62)
+2. Aims to *hopefully* test any nftcollection contract for compliance with [NFT Standard](https://github.com/ton-blockchain/TIPs/issues/62)
 3. Deploy collection contract via `toncli deploy`
 4. Manually deploy NFT item to the collection